 The acts and omissions identified in Wis.
 Stat. § 218.0116(1), above, are broad in scope and prohibit a wide array of fraudulent auto sales conduct, including making untrue representations.
 Several of the statutory prohibitions—such as “willfully defrauding,” “fraudulent misrepresentation” and “engaged in any unconscionable practice”—are expansive in nature and could arguably encompass almost any type of nefarious sales tactic or activity.

+II.
 Wisconsin Administrative Rule Governing Advertising and Representations in Automobile Sales

 Wis.
 Admin.
 Code § Trans.
 139.03 is the Wisconsin administrative rule governing advertising and representations in automobile sales.
 This administrative rule applies to the sale or lease of any automobile by an auto dealer to a person within the state of Wisconsin if the automobile is delivered within the boundaries of the state, notwithstanding any contractual agreement between the dealer and person to the contrary.